tri-solar/cursebot/README.md

 ## configure the bot

 !
 Node.js is needed for this bot.
 Check your node version with ```node -v``` !
+! be sure the bot gets the necessary permissions !

 copy config.json.example -> config.json